Tombstone Tales Tour

 What to expect

 This is a 90 minute outdoor walking tour offered in sun, wind, and snow.
 It is contained to the cemetery but is not a ghost tour or intended to be spooky.
 There are no restrooms or facilities on site.
 Guests should bring water and dressing for the weather is important.
+During winter months, guests should wear snow pants, a warm jacket, hat and mittens for comfort.
 Click here for more FAQs.

 Adults and older children, families, couples and small groups.
 We can accommodate up to 16 guests on this tour.